WHAT IS INTRINSIC VALUE? Why Is It Important?

-The value behind the hard product and or service is the first place to start.
+The value behind the a hard product or service is the first place to start.
 How does a business impact the lives of the people it serves?

-I also wonder what is the price of this product and or service and how does that relate the profitability of a business.
-Especially based on how many sales we can generate, and how it relates to benefits received by the customer.
+I often think about what the price of this product and or service and how does that relate to the profitability of a business.
+Especially based on how many sales can be generated, and how it relates to benefits received by the customer.

-After I have established these fundamentals, I wonder what machines and infrastructure we will need to create our product, deliver the service, and where we will need to set up our headquarters/warehousing.
+After establishing these fundamentals, time to think about the machines and infrastructure we will need to create the product, deliver the service, and where we will the headquarters and potentially warehousing exist.

-Next, we evaluate how much cash we have to float the operations and marketing of the business over the next few business cycles.
-Do we need to seek outside investment?
+Next, we evaluate how much cash we have to float business operations and marketing over the next few business cycles.
+Do we need to seek outside capital

-Last I like to evaluate how much debt will need to be taken on and how much equity is held in a company?
+Finally, I like to evaluate how much debt will need to be taken on and how much equity is retained by the company?
 Do we own any real estate?
 Are the products and services owned or contracted out through 3rd party suppliers?

-Once we have information on all of these tangible factors, we can do some math to decide whether or not we are getting involved in a viable business idea.
+Once we have information on all of these tangible factors, we can do some math to decide whether or not we have a viable business idea.
 At least from a quantitative perspective.

 INTRINSIC VALUE: 3.
 WHAT ARE THE INTANGIBLE FACTORS OF A BUSINESS?